- Jun 22

 - If your residents recycle, you can save money!
 Did you know that there is no extra fee for recycling in Davis?
 If you can recycle more and throw less away in the trash, you may be able to downsize your garbage service and save money!
 You can call Davis Waste Removal at 756-4646 to request additional recycling carts at any time for no extra charge.

-- It's the law.
-California State law AB 341 (effective July 1, 2012) requires that all businesses that generate 4 or more cubic yards of waste each week and all multi-family communities with 5 or more units must arrange for recycling service.
+- California State law AB 341 (effective July 1, 2012) requires that all businesses that generate 4 or more cubic yards of waste each week and all multi-family communities with 5 or more units must arrange for recycling service.
 For more information, see the Mandatory Commercial Recycling guide or visit the CalRecycle Mandatory Commercial Recycling webpage.

 - Telling your residents about recycling is required by the City Municipal Code: